sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 #### Installation

 The Installer XPC Service is required for Sandboxed applications.
-Sparkle by default bundles this XPC Service in its framework bundle.

 This service lets Sparkle install updates outside of your application's sandbox.